Interagency Task Force on Invasive Aquatic Plants and Nuisance Species

 In 2002 the Task Force, as mandated by the Legislature, developed the Action Plan for Managing Invasive Aquatic Species (see also Advisory list and Implementation Program).
 The Action Plan guides the State in managing invasive aquatic species over the next four years.
 The Action Plan was approved by the Governor's Land and Water Resources Council in October 2002 and by the Federal Aquatic Nuisance Species Task Force (under the US Fish and Wildlife Service) in November 2002.
-With federal approval, Maine is now eligible to apply annually f or federal funds to prevent the introduction and spread of invasive aquatic species.
-The Plan is being reviewed and revised by the Task Force as of February 2009.
+With federal approval, Maine is now eligible to apply annually for federal funds to prevent the introduction and spread of invasive aquatic species.
+The Plan is being reviewed and revised by the Task Force as of January 2016.

 - Action Plan for Managing Invasive Aquatic Species